agaveplatform/terraform-training-swarm/README.md

 # review the changes that will be made when you run the action plan.
 terraform plan

-# run the plan and deploy the swarm
+# run the plan and deploy the swarm.
+We explicitly restrict parallelism to 3 concurrent tasks as the default of 10 tends to make Jetstream sad at us.
-terraform apply
+terraform apply -parallelism=3

 # tear it all down
-terraform destroy
+terraform destroy -parallelism=3
 ```

 For more information on Terraform an its usage, please see the [official documentation](https://www.terraform.io/docs/index.html).